Search for: electrochemical-response

 Development of simple yet precise sensing platforms for rapid determination of biological species and drugs is of paramount importance, not only for analysis of pharmaceutical formulations during the production stage, but also in clinical practices and medical diagnosis.
 In the present research, we report on the electrochemical determination of atorvastatin (ATOR) by using silver nanowires/gold-modified glassy carbon electrode (Ag NWs/Au/GCE).
 The modified electrode was constructed through a two-step procedure in which narrow silver nanowires synthesized via a polyol method are drop casted on a pre-modified GCE with electrodeposited gold particles.
 The results of XRD analysis indicated the...

-Article Surface Engineering and Applied Electrochemistry ; Volume 56, Issue 2 , 2020 , Pages 242-247 ; Ghorbani, M ; Shafiekhani, A ; Sharif University of Technology
+Photo-Electrochemical application of ZnOG thin film for in situ monitoring of steel sour corrosion, Article Surface Engineering and Applied Electrochemistry ; Volume 56, Issue 2 , 2020 , Pages 242-247 ; Ghorbani, M ; Shafiekhani, A ; Sharif University of Technology

 Pleiades Publishing 2020